‘RHOC’ Star Lynne Curtin’s Daughter Alexa Wanted On A Fugitive Warrant

 “When I found out that Alexa was involved in porn I became physically ill.”

 She says she thought her daughter was earning a living by doing some legitimate modeling until Alexa told her that she was doing adult films to pay for plastic surgery.
 At the same time, Curtin found out that her daughter alleged she was sexually assaulted by an employee of the Orange County Sheriff’s Office after being pulled over for drunken driving.
-Alexa Curtin’s lawyer, Jeremy Jass says that his client didn’t report the assault at the time because she “feared retribution.”
+Alexa Curtin’s lawyer, Jeremy Jass, says that his client didn’t report the assault at the time because she “feared retribution.”